 Once you’ve set up your availability, use the Client View to quickly review how your time slots will appear to clients.
 Alternatively, you can select the Preview option in the top right hand corner for a more in-depth view of your client’s perspective while booking a session.

-Modifying your Availability with Advanced Options
+Modifying your Availability with Additional Options

 With Booking & Scheduling, your session type’s availability is ready to go as soon as you finish setting up your available hours!
 Based on your weekly hours and any date-specific hours, our system will automatically create time slots to ensure you are up and running as quickly as possible.